Synergy Integrative Headache Center

 Depending on neuralgia type we may suggest patients start taking neuromodulating type medications such as certain antiseizure drugs that alter the way nerve cells communicate with each other in a way that may help reduce the pain.
 Some patients may benefit from a certain type of antidepressants that have been proven to be effective in pain management.
 We may suggest adding a muscle relaxant and physical therapy to manage certain types of neuralgias.
 Depending on the clinical presentation patient may also benefit from an interventional pain procedure that may involve a nerve block or a trigger point injection.
 In certain cases, neurosurgical evaluation and treatment may be recommended.

 PERSISTENT IDIOPATHIC FACIAL PAIN/ATYPICAL FACIAL PAIN

 Persistent idiopathic facial pain (also known as atypical facial pain or persistent facial pain of unknown cause) is a condition that presents with pain in the face area that does not meet established and recognized diagnostic criteria and when the source of the pain cannot be identified.

-Presentation of persistent idiopathic facial pain varies from patient to patient.
-Most of the patients described pain located on one side of the face.
-Patients may describe the pain as sharp or dull, aching or burning, throbbing, or pulsating.
+The presentation of persistent idiopathic facial pain varies from patient to patient.
+Most of the patients described the pain as located on one side of the face.
+Patients may describe the pain as sharp or dull, aching or burning, throbbing or pulsating.
 The pain could be intermittent or constant.

 Diagnosis of persistent idiopathic facial pain can be challenging and appears to be a diagnosis of exclusion.
-Clinical history and thorough physical and neurological examinations are important.
-We frequently order blood tests and neuroimaging modalities of the head and neck such as MRI, MRA, and/or MRV.
-Occasionally, additional evaluations by other specialists such as neurologists, dentists/orthodontists or ear nose and throat specialist may be necessary.
+Clinical history and thorough physical and neurological examinations are essential.
+We frequently order blood tests and neuroimaging modalities of the head and neck, such as MRI, MRA, and/or MRV.
+Occasionally, additional evaluations by other specialists such as neurologists, dentists/orthodontists, or ear, nose, and throat specialists may be necessary.

 Conditions We Treat